mikelsr/nahs/README.md

 * `storage`: This module is not developed yet but will be used by Nodes to store information about themselves and other nodes so they can be brought up/down without losing information.

+## Other folders

+* `config`: Contains the private key of the main network (which is public, private only limits interaction to NaHS nodes).

+* `scripts`: Contains a script to generate a private network key.

+* `test`: Test resources.

 [logo]: .res/img/nahs.png "NaHS logo"